Types of nationalism: Left-wing nationalism

 Left-wing nationalism, also occasionally known as socialist nationalism, refers to any political movement that combines left-wing politics or socialism with nationalism.
-Notable examples include Fidel Castro's 26th of July Movement that launched the Cuban Revolution that ousted dictator Fulgencio Batista in 1959, Ireland's Sinn Féin, Labor Zionism in Israel and the African National Congress in South Africa.
+Notable examples include Fidel Castro's 26th of July Movement that launched the Cuban Revolution that ousted dictator Fulgencio Batista in 1959, Ireland's Sinn Féin, Labor Zionism in Israel, and the African National Congress in South Africa.

 Schools of anarchism which acknowledge nationalism

 Anarchists who see value in nationalism typically argue that a nation is first and foremost a people; that the state is parasite upon the nation and should not be confused with it; and that since in reality states rarely coincide with national entities, the ideal of the nation state is actually little more than a myth.
 Within the European Union, for instance, they argue there are over 500 ethnic nations within the 25 member states, and even more in Asia, Africa, and the Americas.
 Moving from this position, they argue that the achievement of meaningful self-determination for all of the world's nations requires an anarchist political system based on local control, free federation, and mutual aid.
 There has been a long history of anarchist involvement with left-nationalism all over the world.
 Contemporary fusions of anarchism with anti-state left-nationalism include some strains of Black anarchism and indigenism.

-In the early to mid 19th century Europe, the ideas of nationalism, socialism, and liberalism were closely intertwined.
+In early to mid-19th-century Europe, the ideas of nationalism, liberalism, and socialism. were closely intertwined.
 Revolutionaries and radicals like Giuseppe Mazzini aligned with all three in about equal measure.
 The early pioneers of anarchism participated in the spirit of their times: they had much in common with both liberals and socialists, and they shared much of the outlook of early nationalism as well.
 Thus Mikhail Bakunin had a long career as a pan-Slavic nationalist before adopting anarchism.
 He also agitated for a United States of Europe (a contemporary nationalist vision originated by Mazzini).
 In 1880–1881, the Boston-based Irish nationalist W. G. H. Smart wrote articles for a magazine called The Anarchist.
-Similarly, anarchists in China during the early part of the 20th century were very much involved in the left-wing of the nationalist movement while actively opposing racist elements of the anti-Manchu wing of that movement.
+Similarly, anarchists in China during the early part of the 20th century were very much involved in the left wing of the nationalist movement while actively opposing racist elements of the anti-Manchu wing of that movement.